mit-orcd/orcd-rag/README.md

 **Get access to the LLM on HuggingFace:**

 The LLMs used in this pipeline are from HuggingFace.
-By default, we use Llama 3.1, which is gated and requires users to request access.
+By default, we use a model from Mistral, which is gated and requires users to request access.
 You can follow this process for doing so:

 1. [Create a HuggingFace account](https://huggingface.co/)
 2. Request access to [mistralai/Ministral-8B-Instruct-2410](https://huggingface.co/mistralai/Ministral-8B-Instruct-2410)